jeffreysorgen/golf-club-sensors/implementation.md

 ### Setting up the device:
 **These readings will determine the Ready or Resting state orientation**
-- For ease of use, put the Arduino into a breadboard and then attach it to a stick in a perpendicular fashion as shown here. _Imagine your golf club is either being used, or is put back in the golf bag._
+- For ease of use, put the Arduino into a breadboard and then attach it to a stick in a perpendicular fashion as shown here.
+- _Imagine your golf club is either being used, or is put back in the golf bag._

-#### Images: (1)Attach the device to a stick (2)Rest orientation (3)Device orientation (4)Start orientation
+#### Images: (1)Attach the device to a stick (2)Ready orientation (3)Device orientation (4)Resting orientation
 (1)<img src="images/Sm-attaching to a stick.png" width="20%">
 (2)<img src="images/Sm-start orientation.png" width="20%">
 (3)<img src="images/Sm-device orientation.png" width="20%">
 (4)<img src="images/Sm-rest orientation.png" width="20%">

 #### The readings of the accelerometer, according to the setup in the images:
-In principle, the readings of the Accelerometer are the same as those shown in this graph(3) for the Magnetometer.
-There is a change between the rest(2) position and the start(4) orientation.
-When the device is attached as shown(1), one parameter, the Y-axis of the Accelerometer, tells the system whether it's in Ready state or Resting state.
-When its Y-axis reading is positive then the sensor is in one state, and when it's negative it's in the other.

-In this specific case, the graph would show that the Ready state is positive, and the Resting state is negative.
+There is a difference between the Ready(2) position and the Resting(4) orientation.
+When the device is attached as shown(1), one parameter, the Y-axis of the Accelerometer, tells the system whether it's in Ready state or it's in Resting state.
+When the Y-axis reading is positive then the sensor is in one state, and when it's negative it's in the other.
+Attached this way, the graph(3) shows that the Ready state is positive and the Resting state is negative.
-The value of the Resting state reading is close to -1 (such as `y < -0.85`) and then at that point it **will wait _forever_ for its orientation to return to the start position.**

 #### Notes about Resting state
-What is Resting state meant for?
-It's meant to sense when the club is in the bag.
+The Resting state meant for when the club is in the bag.
 If it's in the bag then it's not going to take readings.
 That would be wasteful.
-So it's meant to pause the readings.
-To pause the readings, there is a `delay(1000)` before more readings are taken.
-The sensor will be in Resting state until it senses Ready state.
-Once in Ready state, other sensors are turned on. (working this way now)
+So it's meant to pause all the readings by using `delay(1000)` in the code, before any more readings are taken.
+The sensor will stay in Resting state until it senses Ready state.
+Once in Ready state, the other sensors are turned back on again.

+The value of the Resting state reading is close to -1 (such as `y < -0.85`) and then at that point it **will wait _forever_ for its orientation to return to the start position.**

 #
 ### So...